michaelsboost/TheTradingGame/README.md

 You can submit a pull request or simply share the project :)

-*As of Monday, July 19th, 2022 Binary Options Trading Simulator is no longer an active project.
+*As of Monday, July 20th, 2022 The Trading Game is no longer an active project.
 All updates as of that date and on are solely contributor based implementations.*

-Of course Binary Options Trading Simulator is free and open source, so you can always fork the project and have fun :)
+Of course The Trading Game is free and open source, so you can always fork the project and have fun :)

 [![ko-fi](https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0)](https://ko-fi.com/michaelsboost)

-If Binary Options Trading Simulator was at all helpful for you.
+If The Trading Game was at all helpful for you.
 You can show your appreciation a few ways...

 1) Check out my Graphic Design Course: https://michaelsboost.com/graphicdesign
 2) Registering on my store as a customer: https://michaelsboost.com/store